Kenneth Lacovara, PhD

 Lab Phone: 215.895.6671

-Mesozoic paleoecosystems (Egypt, Patagonia, China, Montana, New Jersey); Evolution and paleoecology of sauropod dinosaurs; Preservation and analysis of ancient biomolecules; The natural history and paleoecology of mangrove ecosystems; Coastal processes and the evolution of coasts with sea-level change.
+Mesozoic paleoecosystems (Egypt, Patagonia, China, Montana, New Jersey); Evolution and paleoecology of sauropod dinosaurs; Preservation and analysis of ancient biomolecules; The natural history and paleoecology of mangrove ecosystems; Coastal processes; the evolution of coasts with sea-level change.

 I focus on Mesozoic Era paleoenvironments, containing the remains of dinosaurs and other vertebrates.
 The study of ancient biomes, particularly those of the Cretaceous Period, relates to our emerging understanding of the global response to human-induced climate change.
 During the past 250 million years, the world was never hotter, sea level was never higher, and atmospheric CO2 was never more abundant than during the Cretaceous Period.
 The rocks and fossils of this period record these environmental extremes and the resulting biotic response.
 By understanding paleoecological change during previous episodes of global warming, we enhance our ability to understand current changes related to the ongoing climate crisis.